 And the great sons of Usnach were seized and imprisoned and the only treating that was left was how they wished to die.
 They asked to die together, beheaded with the one sword at the one time so no brother witnessed the death of another.

 I saw them all die and so I was dead too though I still walked the earth.
 I was with old Lavarcham for a while but not for long as the King wanted his prize.
-The fool King thought I would have pity on him.
+The King thought I would go with him.
 I told him to kill me and that he was a vile suitor for a woman and he had lost all the good men he would ever have and all the loyalty he would ever receive.
-I taunted him with the departure of Fergus to Connaught where he had been welcomed in by the great Queen Meadhbh.
-I had nothing to lose but my life when I said those things but the fool still thought I would come round to wanting the jewels of a Queen.
+I taunted him with the departure of Fergus to Connaught who has left him because of his treachery.
+I said, Fergus has been welcomed in by the great Queen Meadhbh and from what I know about her you should be afraid.
+I annoyed him.
+I had nothing to lose but my life when I said those things but the fool still had it in his head that I would come round to wanting the jewels of a Queen.

 I had already been a Queen.
-He had nothing to entice me.
-He asked me then, was there any man that I hated more than him and I said I hated in equal measure, the executioner who offered himself to do the killing of the sons of Usnach.
-So Conchubar sent me to be the executioner’s wife for a year to rid me of my memories in preparation to be his wife.
-But I was like the mountain given to Rough-Red Buinne that never yielded a blade of grass after its tainted getting.
-I would never be with another man and to make sure of that I traded my wedding ring for a sharp knife and I thrust it deep into my broken heart.
+King Conchubar had nothing that would ever entice me.
+He asked me then, was there any man that I hated more than he.
+I said I hated in equal measure the executioner who offered himself to do the killing of the sons of Usnach.
+So he sent me to be the executioner’s chattel for a year to rid me of my memories in preparation to be his wife.
+But what he didn’t know was I was like the mountain given to bribe Rough-Red Buinne.
+I was the same as that mountain that never yielded a blade of grass after its tainted getting.
+I would never yield to another man and so, to make sure of that I traded my wedding ring for a sharp knife and thrust it deep into my broken heart.